dionis1030/nomad-consul-microservices-demo/README.md

 # Running the Catalogue Nomad Consul Connect Demo
 The Catalogue Nomad Consul Connect Demo is derived from the Sock Shop microservices demo which illustrates how Nomad and Consul can be used to run and connect microservices.
-This demo only uses the catalogue application and catalogue-db database from the broader demo, but adds Consul Connect in order to show how it can allow or deny connectivity between different services in a service mesh.
+This demo only uses the catalogue application and catalogue-db database from the broader demo, but adds two Consul Connect proxies in order to show how Consul Connect can allow or deny connectivity between different services in a service mesh.
 The catalogue application is a go application, the catalogue-db runs MySQL, and both run inside Docker containers.

+## What Talks to What
+Please note the following facts related to communications :
+1. The catalogue app tries to talk to the catalogue-db database on 127.0.0.1, forcing it to talk to the catalogueproxy.
+1. The catalogueproxy is configured to forward requests to the catalogue-db service.
+1. Knowing that the request to the catalogue-db service came from the upstream proxy, Consul will automatically forward it to the cataloguedbproxy rather than directly to the catalogue-db service itself.
+1. The cataloguedbproxy will forward the request to the catalogue-db service.
+1. The MySQL database is configured to only bind to 127.0.0.1 making it impossible for any application to connect to it using anything other than 127.0.0.1 or localhost.
+This means it is impossible for the catalogue app to talk directly to the catalogue-db database if running on a different server.
+1. Additionally, if we made the catalogue app talk to the catalogue-db database using the private IP address of the instance the database runs on, the requests would all fail.

 ## Reference Material
 You can learn more about the Sock Shop demo at the [Sock Shop](https://microservices-demo.github.io/).
 A modified version of the original catalogue source code is in this [fork](https://github.com/rberlind/catalogue).